PHC-P Soldier is First Entomologist Selected for DARPA Fellowship

+“I worked for a family pest control business for over 20 years prior to joining the Army,” said Knott.
+“It was natural for me become an Army entomologist, because of my extensive experience in pesticide and herbicide through the business, which provided the strong foundation required for a 72B.”

+Joining the Army was like starting a second career, Knott said, but he knew his prior experience would be critical to supporting the modern warfighter.

-Maj.
-Brian Knott’s grandfather, James I. Knott, was an Army doctor who served in the Pacific during World War II.
-His grandfather’s service inspired Knott to become an Army entomologist.
-(Courtesy Photo)
+Knott’s grandfather, James I. Knott, was an Army doctor who served in the Pacific during World War II.
+His grandfather’s service inspired Knott to become an Army entomologist, he said.

+“My grandfather had many entomology-related experiences throughout his Army career, like treating elephantiasis, also known as lymphatic filariasis, and he used fly maggots to clean wounds,” said Knott.

+Now, 15 years after joining the Army, Knott will have the opportunity to expand his already extensive entomology and leadership capabilities through the DARPA SCFP.

 |Date Taken: